bitsofcotton/p2/README.md

 2025/06/07 revert, Q command result sign doesn't depend on the place sign, so fixed.
 2025/06/08 fix p2qt.cc param != 0 case but our machine is infected from the conclusion, either needs {-1, 1}-input stream.
 2025/06/08 we're in infected condition, so we rework possible thin layered condition.
+2025/06/08 we move p2qt.cc into p2sg.cc correct meaning from test result also update readme. also the concerned functions refactoring.